ANALYSIS-Hunt for suspect jet engine parts spurs call for regulation

 "They realise it's not in their interest to provide fake parts so they have their own quality systems and a lot of self-regulation, but no official regulatory approval."

-Any gaps in the industry's usually tight disciplines are also a potential area of concern for Western policymakers as they look to enforce sanctions against Russia - including for aircraft parts - over its war in Ukraine, trading sources said.
+Any gaps in the industry's usually tight disciplines are also a potential area of concern for Western policymakers as they look to enforce sanctions against Russia - including for aircraft parts - over Ukraine, trading sources said.
+There have been no suggestions that AOG parts reached the black market.

-In the United States, the Federal Aviation Administration (FAA) sets standards for third parties like the Aviation Suppliers Association and Transonic Aviation to certify distributors.
+In the United States, the Federal Aviation Administration sets standards for third parties like the Aviation Suppliers Association and Transonic Aviation to accredit distributors.

-But the Department of Transportation's Office of Inspector General has repeatedly warned that distributors' voluntary system of self-evaluation needs closer oversight.
+But the U.S. Department of Transportation's Office of Inspector General has called in the past for better oversight of distributors' voluntary system of self-evaluation.

-In one 2017 report, it detailed how tens of thousands of parts with bad paperwork were placed on eBay by an individual who had bought them from a bankrupt supplier.
+In one 2017 report, it detailed how tens of thousands of parts with bad paperwork were placed on eBay after they were bought by one individual from a bankrupt supplier.

-The parts industry says such cases are extremely rare and it is open to fresh ways of monitoring distributors, but that it is too early to know what new regulations might be needed.
+The FAA said it had fully implemented all OIG recommendations by 2019.
+The agency also runs a programme to help prevent "Suspected Unapproved Parts" from entering the system.

+"We have extensive guidance on how suppliers and maintenance facilities can prevent unapproved parts from being installed," a spokesperson said.

-"It's extremely difficult" for unapproved parts to enter the supply chain, said Michele Dickstein, president of ASA, which carries out about 400 audits a year.
+"It's extremely difficult" for unapproved parts to enter the supply chain, said Michele Dickstein, president of ASA, which provides widely adopted accreditations and carries out about 400 audits a year.

 "This is a very mature industry.
 The people speak to each other, and they're well trained."